Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 The Problems With Unstructured Cabling

 Fortunately, home electrical wiring is structured — with subpanels and connected outlets that appliances and lights can be plugged into.
-Most electricians label each breaker on the main panel and sub panels for easy identification.
+Most electricians label each breaker on the main and sub panels for easy identification.

 Similarly, structured cabling in a commercial building allows for easy cable management and identification.